FarmBot-Docs/farmbot-software/v10/Extras/troubleshooting/for-it-security-professionals.md

 # Other security concerns

-Please let us know if you have any other security concerns by emailing security@farm.bot, or opening an issue on GitHub.
+Please let us know if you have any other security concerns by emailing contact@farm.bot, or opening an issue on GitHub.